Beware of things lurking when out for a carefree stroll in the veld.

-I had the camp to myself and prepared an elaborate bachelor’s supper, mainly liquid: A Black Label beer, then a few G&T’s with ice & lemon, biltong, crisps and tomato sarmies.
+I had the camp to myself and prepared an elaborate bachelor’s supper, mainly liquid: A Black Label beer, then a couple G&T’s with ice & lemon, biltong, crisps and tomato sarmies.
 Made with old-style slice-it-yourself white bread.

 Next morning the ants had tried to hijack a stick of biltong, but had only moved it about 40cm.
 A few thousand of them put a thin stick on their backs for a getaway, but they were too slow.

 The chalet was clean, comfortable and had a lovely porch overlooking the valley.
 The communal kitchen was well-equipped and the fridge was cold with lots of ice.
 I enjoyed a magic sunset and sunrise.
 I watched distant eles in the valley for supper, the Mocking Chats woke me on the thatch roof, squirrels scurried along the branches and I had a klipspringer in full sunlight for breakfast:

 Later I checked out the Drifters mobile safaris camp.
 What a special site, ensconced in the rocky hillside among huge boulders!